 Our 2-day Effective DoE Implementation workshop is a popular choice for clients - but what exactly does this course entail?Written by Chris Challis, Business Director.

 Make no mistake - I’m no statistician.
 I’m no scientist either.
 My engineering skills are non-existent and my formulation knowledge has yet to form.
-And yet, I work as a Business Relationship Manager for a statistical solutions company.
+And yet, I work as a Business Director for a statistical solutions company.
 A career path gone awry?
 Gosh, no.

 One thing I hear regularly from clients interested in our training workshops is “My team know a little about Design of Experiments, but not much!
 What course would you recommend?”
 Whilst we offer a range of advanced courses and more in-depth statistical training, our most popular workshop by far is our Effective DoE Implementation course.

 Given I’m writing a blog titled ‘I’m No Statistician, but…’, it’s safe to say I fall very squarely into the beginner camp.
 Sure, I understand the concept of Design of Experiments (or DoE) but with no statistical or scientific background to speak of, how do these concepts and ideas actually work in real-life situations?
 I signed up to find out.